VeritasDev/BattleBuddy/iOS/README.md

         - See all attachments that fits on it
         - See all mods it can attach to
         - See all mods it conflicts with
-- Support
+- [ ] Support
     - Banner ads
     - IAP
     - Leaderboard Integration
-- Attributions Additions
+- [ ] Attributions Additions
     - SmooothBrain for design work
-- Add ? info to health calculator
+- [ ] Add ? info to health calculator
-- Add ? info to comparison screen
+- [ ] Add ? info to comparison screen
-- Penetration Calculator Improvements
+- [ ] Penetration Calculator Improvements
     - Helmets/face shields/mods
     - Armored Rigs + Multi-layer support to ballistics calc
-- Health Calculator Improvements
+- [ ] Health Calculator Improvements
     - Add fragmentation toggle
     - Armor Zones
+- [ ] Shots to kill calculator
+    - Choose target
+    - Choose armor
+    - Choose aim type (thorax only, headshots only, leg meta)
+    - Choose fragmentation type (never - worst case, always - best case, ammo specific - realistic)
+    - Calculate

 ## <u>v1.2</u>
 - Display shot result